CD UPC # 666017315720 / LP UPC # 666017315713

-LIMITED EDITION CD (DIGIPACK SLEEVE 500 COPIES) WHITE VINYL LP 700 COPIES FOR THE WORLD & SILVER VINYL MAIL ORDER EXCLUSIVE LP 300 COPIES ONLY HOUSED IN FULL PRINTED 350GSM SPINED OUTER SLEEVE WITH BLACK INNER AND DOUBLE SIDED LP SIZED INSERT
+LIMITED EDITION CD (DIGIPACK SLEEVE 500 COPIES) WHITE VINYL LP (700 COPIES) & SILVER VINYL MAIL ORDER EXCLUSIVE LP (300 COPIES).
+THESE TWO ORIGINAL VINYL EDITIONS CAME HOUSED IN A PRINTED 350GSM SPINED OUTER SLEEVE WITH BLACK INNER AND DOUBLE SIDED LP SIZED INSERT

 1. Nuraghe (21:54)

 3. #FW (15: 28)